Professor Rose Griffiths

 Tel: 0116 229 7530

-Rose is a Senior Lecturer in Education and a National Teaching Fellow.
+Rose is Head of the School of Education, Professor of Education and a National Teaching Fellow.
 She began her teaching career as a secondary school mathematics teacher, and also taught in pre-school, primary, special and adult education.
-Her work in the School of Education includes teaching on the PGCE Primary course, and co-ordinating continuing professional development programmes for experienced teachers as Director of Continuing Professional Development
+Her work in the School of Education includes teaching on the PGCE Primary course and on mathematics education courses for experienced teachers.

 Rose’s major teaching and research interests are in mathematics education, including early years mathematics and low attainment across the 5 to 19 age range.
-Her strong record of publications for the mathematics classroom and for children at home has extended over twenty years, with more than 100 titles published.
+Her strong record of publications for the mathematics classroom and for children at home has extended over thirty years, with more than 100 titles published.
+Rose is currently working on ‘Making Numbers’, a Nuffield-funded research and development project about the use of manipulatives to develop children’s number sense.

 Rose teaches on the following programmes: